 Should I post about Lobby Day on social?

-Join the conversation at the Lobby Day for Animals event on Facebook event.
-Please visit this webpage for some tips about how to use social media to advocate for animals and maximize the impact of Lobby Day.
-We’ll be giving away a Lobby Day mousepad to the three attendees who use social media the most during the day using.
+Join the conversation at the Lobby Day for Animals event on Facebook.
+Please visit this webpage for tips on using social media to advocate for animals and maximize the impact of Lobby Day.

 What tips can you provide for meeting with my legislators?

-Don’t be intimidated—legislators are people too, and some of them really like animals and have adorable pets.
-Staff are typically very friendly, helpful, and eager to learn about pending legislation.
+Don’t be intimidated — legislators are people too, and some of them really like animals and have adorable pets.
+Staff are very friendly, helpful, and eager to learn about pending legislation.
 As an informed constituent, you can be a great resource to them.
 Read these tips about meeting with elected officials and their staff.

 How can I learn more about my legislators?

-How do your elected officials rate on legislation that affects animals?
-We’ve updated our legislative scorecard so that you can check whether your legislators have sponsored or co-sponsored this session’s animal protection bills, or bills that are harmful to animals.
+How do your elected officials rate on legislation affecting animals?
+We’ve updated our legislative scorecard so that you can check whether your legislators have sponsored or co-sponsored any of this session’s animal protection bills, or bills that are harmful to animals.

 What are the priority bills for Lobby Day?